-- · How is water used in our community? - Why is water a vital community resource?

-3. How much water are we using in our community?

-On an average day, in a typical year, how much water do Abbotsford and Mission use?
+- How is water used in our community? - Why is water a vital community resource? - 3.
+How much water are we using in our community? - On an average day, in a typical year, how much water is used in Abbotsford and Mission?